Poverty in Massachusetts

 Massachusetts is home to world-renowned educational resources, businesses and industries, arts and cultural institutions, and wealth.
 It is also a place with stark divides in income: the Commonwealth ranks third among all 50 states for inequality, measured by the disparity between the top 20% and bottom 20% of earners (Center for American Progress, 2016).

-Despite a strongly rebounding regional economy, more than 250,000 children in Massachusetts continue to live in low-income homes.
+Despite a strongly rebounding regional economy, 1 in 3 children in Massachusetts is at risk of experiencing Clothing Insecurity.
 In Massachusetts Public Schools, 21,000 students experience homelessness during the school year.
 There are no government programs dedicated to ensuring that children have such basics as clothing or hygiene products.
 Since 2002, Cradles to Crayons has stepped up to fill this need in Greater Boston and throughout Massachusetts.
 Learn more about the children and families we help >

 Who We Serve

 A look at some of the lives we touch.
 In the words of Service Partners and families.

 Awards and Recognition